smooth80/bouncer.js/README.md

 - Do what you want, fork, etc.
 - I am not responsible for any problem this free application causes :P

-have fun, please open any issues, etc.
+- Have fun, please open any issues, etc.

 ## 10. Author